bgvmysore/BookDBGUI/README.md

 This is a python project used to create Database of books and acess the same with GUI.

-  1.create_DB.py is the python script for creating MybookDB.db database
+  1. Create_DB.py is the python script for creating MybookDB.db database

-  2.BookBDGUi is the script which launches the gui interface for searchin nooks in database created above.
+  2. BookBDGUi is the script which launches the gui interface for searchin nooks in database created above.